learn-co-curriculum/checklist-for-reviewing-readmes/README.md

 ### Wrapping Up
 *Does the new content presented solve the initial problem that the lesson started with?
 *If it’s a lengthy lesson, are the core concepts recapped?
-*Was the lesson overall engaging, friendly, and avoidant of “glorified documentation?”
+*Was the lesson engaging, friendly, and avoided writing “glorified documentation?”

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/checklist-for-reviewing-readmes' title='Read the Lesson in its entirety without commenting or changing anything.'>Read the Lesson in its entirety without commenting or changing anything.</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/checklist-for-reviewing-readmes' title='Checklist for Reviewing Readmes.'>Checklist for Reviewing Readmes</a> on Learn.co and start learning to code for free.</p>